TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 }
 {% endhighlight %}

-Okay, so the solution is to write this every time we want to pass an overloaded function to another function.
+So the solution is to write this every time we want to pass an overloaded function to another function.
 That's probably a good way to make your code reviewer cry.

 What would be nice is if [P0573: Abbreviated Lambdas for Fun and Profit](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0573r2.html) and [P0644: Forward without `forward`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0644r0.html) were accepted into the language.
 That'd let us write this: